seanwevans/Capsule-UI/README.md

 - `<caps-modal>` – modal dialog
 - `<caps-select>` – styled select element

 Install with `pnpm add @capsule-ui/core` and try them in your project.
-Feedback is welcome while these components evolve.
+Early adopters are encouraged to experiment and share feedback while these components evolve.

 ### Framework adapters